andizq/discminer/template/README.rst

    python prototype_mwc480_12co.py

-If needed, it can also be executed in an IPython terminal to use, or simply inspect, the contents of the variables and methods defined in the script,
+Alternatively, it can be executed in an IPython terminal if you need to use/inspect the contents of the variables and methods defined in the script,

 .. code-block:: bash